tom-doerr/llm_agent_evolution_2/tasks.md

 DONE - Kept these simplifications as they align with the spec's focus on simplicity.

 # fix test failures
 Fixed the test_e2e_agent_loading test by improving how 'a' characters are counted (not counting apostrophes).
-DONE
+DONE - Fixed the missing Tuple import in CLI module which was causing test failures.

 # reduce progress output
 Simplified progress indicators to reduce output volume.
-DONE
+DONE - Made output more concise and information-dense.

 # Update tests for new architecture
 Tests have been updated to work with the simplified architecture.
+DONE - Tests should now work with the simplified architecture.

 # Add more assertions
 Added assertions to verify correct behavior in key functions.
+DONE - Improved error handling and assertions.

 # Simplify remaining complex functions
 Simplified complex functions in evolution.py and cli.py to improve readability.
+DONE - Simplified CLI interface, removed unnecessary functions, and made code more readable.

+# Fix mutation implementation
+Updated mutation implementation to rely on merging for mutation as per spec.
+DONE - Removed explicit mutation and rely on merging for mutation.

+# Reduce CLI complexity
+Simplified CLI interface by removing unnecessary subcommands and options.
+DONE - Removed subcommands and simplified CLI interface.

+# Improve chromosome combination
+Updated chromosome combination logic to ensure one chromosome jump per chromosome on average.
+DONE - Improved chromosome combination logic in domain services.